FrankHubeny/BiblicalChronology/Kings.md

 5. **597 BC (March 15/16)**: Nebuchadnezzar captured Jerusalem synchronizes with
 6. **586 BC (July 18)**: Jerusalem fell to Nebuchadnezzar synchronizes with .

-McFall provides numbers for the 68 events in Kings.
+McFall provides numbers for the 68 events in Kings and Chronicles.
 To these there are 40 events from Chronicles that synchronize with these events.
 I will use his numbering putting an `M` before the numeral.

 1.  {term}`1 Kings 14:20`